-A one-skillet breakfast of Homemade Herby Pesto and Spiralized Zucchini Egg Nests.
-It’s a big, healthy, veggie and protein packed recipe that’s perfect for your Gluten Free and Low Carb egg breakfast!
+A one-skillet breakfast you’ll come back to time and time again!
+These Spiralized Zucchini Egg Nests are drizzled with herby homemade pesto for a veggie and protein packed recipe that’s perfect for your Gluten Free, Whole30, and Low Carb egg breakfast!

-A few great ingredients cooked right, and I’m filled up and fueled good, plus it tastes unbelievable!
+Just take these few great ingredients and cook them up right, and you’ll be filled up and fueled good!
 And since my kids absolutely love zucchini noodles (they hate zucchini prepared any other way, go figure), they eat with it as much as gusto as I do.
 I think they’d be cool with a low carb egg breakfast like this every day!

 - Use large leaf Italian basil for the most flavor punch.